Vicious Circle (album)

-Vicious Circle is the fourth album by the American hard rock band L.A.
+Vicious Circle is the fourth album by American hard rock band L.A.
 Guns.
 The first single was "Long Time Dead".
 The band supported the album with a North American tour.

 Production

 Michael "Bones" Gersema drums on several songs.
 "I'd Love to Change the World" is a cover of the Ten Years After song.

 Critical reception

 The Chicago Tribune stated that the band "hasn't wandered a bit from the glam metal they helped popularize in the late '80s—a raunchy sound that makes the true headbanger cringe," but conceded that the album "also features some danceable tunes."
 The Calgary Herald determined that "bow-taut guitar solos are slung against arrows of melody fired at the bulls-eye of '70s rock."
 The Tampa Tribune opined that "guitarist Tracii Guns' trigger-finger riffs still fire faster than a speeding bullet."